-Then, in May 2012, Pandora escaped from her adopter’s home through an open door.
+Then, in May 2012, Pandora escaped from her new home through an open door.
 Many of her supporters immediately offered to help.
 I went online and discovered a white female Jindo listed at a high-kill facility north of the city.
-The place was called Karma, short for Korea Animal Rescue and Management Association.
+The place was called Karma, short for the Korea Animal Rescue and Management Association.

 The adopter told us she couldn’t check the pound right away.
 She was going out of town for the weekend.

 So I took the subway and the bus to a small town north of Seoul, and I saw the white Jindo waiting for her family to come back for her.
 The problem was that I didn’t know Pandora well enough to make a positive ID.
 Neither did anyone else except for Ms. Jung and the 20-something English teacher who’d adopted her.